 Joining the Residential College will be the cherry atop my LSA sundae.
 Beyond the courses, alumni network, and research opportunities, I’ll get to share my opinions and consider others’ in small classrooms.
 I can’t wait to take the residential college writing seminar Psychology of Creativity and join the language lunch table to practice speaking Spanish outside the classroom.
 As someone who sought out native speakers to talk incessantly in Spanish about mythology, I hope to find other Spanish lovers at RC with whom I can practice my language skills.
 I will also participate in the Multicultural Psychology in Argentina program, traveling to Buenos Aires to learn the Argentine perspective on mental health.
 This cross-cultural exchange is crucial in helping me build an empathetic mindset as a clinical psychologist, arming me with tools to help people of different cultural backgrounds.

+While this essay shows a high level of research and interest in the school, it would benefit from more of a focus on the student—after all the point of your essay is to convince UMich to admit you.
 In the ideal essay, descriptions of UMich programs and self-descriptions should weave together to form a seamless trajectory.
-Readers should be told a story, with each paragraph building on the paragraph that came before it.
 If this student were to rework their essay, they could organize their paragraphs according to their values or interests, rather than organizing them by the type of UMich program that they are discussing (i.e. coursework, research, extracurriculars).

 - Paragraph 1: What the student values about Psychology and how UMich courses and the honors thesis program can support those values